nvembar/sam_api/sam/search.md

 5) Quick Search does not allow grouping

+6) When searching on samAddress.country, it can be entered as either a 2- or 3-character ISO-3166 codes.

-6) When grouping Legal Business Name and Country in an advanced search, the term legalBusinessName must come before samAddress.country.
+7) When grouping Legal Business Name and Country in an advanced search, the term legalBusinessName must come before samAddress.country.

 Example: